 Poetry Out Loud is a partnership of the National Endowment for the Arts, Poetry Foundation, and the state and jurisdictional arts agencies.
-Since 2005, Poetry Out Loud has reached more than 4.1 million students and 68,000 teachers in 17,000 schools nationwide.
+Since 2005, Poetry Out Loud has reach 4.2 million students and 72,000 teachers from 18,000 schools and organizations nationwide.

 Poetry Out Loud can be conducted virtually or in-person.
 The program starts at the classroom/school or at the local level with an area organization as students select poems to memorize and recite from the online Poetry Out Loud anthology of more than 1,200 classic and contemporary poems.
 Winners then may advance to a regional and/or state competition, and ultimately to the national finals.
 Awards and placements are determined solely by the judges' scores based on the Poetry Out Loud Evaluation Criteria (pages 6-7).
-In total, Poetry Out Loud will award more than \$100,00 to state- and national-level winners and their schools.
+In total, Poetry Out Loud will award more than \$100,00 to state- and national-level winners and their representing schools or organizations.